 Difference Between a Nursery Nurse and an Early Year Practitioner

 The starting age of humans is very crucial.
-The children learn and know most of the things at an early age.
+The children learn and know most the things at an early age.
 The brain of the children develops 80% till the age of 3.
-So the experience they have, the things they do and see can be impactful for the rest of their life.
+So the experience they have, and the things they do and see can be impactful for the rest of their life.

 Early Year Practitioner